manylabs/flow-ble/README.md

    Active: inactive (dead)
 ```

 ## Troubleshooting

+### Enable Verbose

+You can enable verbose in hpserver.py and bluetoothd like this:

+* in bluetoothd, enable option -d via
+  * edit configuration to contain this line
+  * .../bluetoothd -dE
+  * vi /etc/systemd/system/bluetooth.target.wants/bluetooth.service
+* in hpserver.py
+ #verboseLevel = 0
+ verboseLevel = 2

+daemon.log when running as a service and stdout if running in dev mode
+will give information about what's failing

+### Logs

 If there is a problem, daemon.log can give clues.
-The trace below shows normail operation of the bluetooth daemon and flowble and flowbleadv daemons.
+The trace below shows normal operation of the bluetooth daemon and flowble and flowbleadv daemons.

 Sample daemon.log after starting Bluetooth service.